localizely/intl_utils/README.md

 This will download all available ARB files from the Localizely platform and put them under `lib/l10n` folder, if you did not give a different `arb-path`, inside your project.

 Notes:
 Argument `project-id` can be omitted if `pubspec.yaml` file contains `project_id` configuration under `flutter_intl/localizely` section.
 Argument `api-token` can be omitted if `~/.localizely/credentials.yaml` file contains `api_token` configuration.
-Optional argument `arb-path` is `lib/l10n` as default and needs only to be set, if you want to place your ARB files in a custom directory.
+Optional argument `arb-path` has the value `lib/l10n` as default and needs only to be set, if you want to place your ARB files in a custom directory.